 3. Distract Yourself

 When anger-producing thoughts start to emerge, take a deep breath, and distract yourself; not to avoid your emotions, but to prevent stewing in your anger.
-This can give you the space you need to reach a mental state where you can calmly and rationally process and address the event that elicited your anger.
+Distraction techniques can give you the space you need to reach a mental state where you can calmly and rationally process and address the event that elicited your anger.

 Make a list of activities that require thought so you can temporarily distance yourself from what’s upsetting you.
 Consider reading, meditating, dancing, or even daily tasks like household chores.
 The point is to choose an activity that can take your mind off of what’s triggering your anger.11